Due to impending inclement weather, for Sun., Jan. 25, and Mon, Jan. 26, 2026, Berkshire

 In a college setting, a cohort is a group of classmates that enters the same program

-at the same time, and completes their courses together to complete a CDA and an Associate
+at the same time, and completes their courses together to complete a certificate,

-Learn through modular hybrid courses (classes that meet both in person and online)
+Learn through modular hybrid courses (classes that meet both on Zoom and online)

-The CDA Plus Cohort begins with a pre-cohort semester in which interested students
+The ECE Cohort begins with a pre-cohort semester in which interested students are

-are enrolled in Child Growth and Development, Childcare Health and Safety, and weekly
+enrolled in Child Growth and Development (3 credits), Childcare Health and Safety

 The Child Growth and Development course allows students to apply for Teacher status